Governments have the opportunity to make a more transparent and persuasive case for data sharing to deliver more personalised services to citizens.

 In Europe, the General Data Protection Regulation (GDPR)9 is redrawing the boundaries of government responsibilities and relationships relating to citizen privacy and control, increasingly focusing on the transparency, auditability, and granular consent from citizens themselves for sharing data.
 Despite Brexit, the UK also intends to implement the GDPR in May 2018.

-The UK National Data Guardian (NDG) is another good example of a government organization focused on creating a more informed public on the use of their data and the benefits of sharing.
-Understandability, granularity, and timeliness of consent are key themes throughout a recentreport.10
+The UK National Data Guardian (NDG) is another good example of a government organisation focused on creating a more informed public on the use of their data and the benefits of sharing.
+Understandability, granularity, and timeliness of consent are key themes throughout a recent report.10

 We also need to be thinking about the impact of consent and opt-out based models now or we may not be able to achieve the value we need from more joined up and inclusive information sharing.

 4. Lead a public debate on data sharing and the ethics of data use

 I would love to see governments lead an inclusive debate on the ethics of data use.
 As organisations get better at combining and analysing data sets, with more powerful tools and techniques, we must establish common principles of ethical and responsible data use.
 This could result in a number of positive outputs, including inputting into national legislative and regulatory baselines on the handling of sensitive data, and establishing views of data sharing across new trade boundaries.

 In the end, to gain greater license to use more information about its citizens, government can become more actively transparent in its dealings with personal data, and make proactive strides towards communicating its value more clearly in ways its citizen’s will understand.
 Balancing consent and trust with efficiency of service delivery certainly remains a huge challenge.